What is Artisanal Cheese?

 Why is artisanal cheese expensive?

-Artisan cheeses due not rely on industrial manufacturing practices involving machinery to produce large volumes of product for efficiency purposes and in place of this is human labor that produces less output per batch that results in higher costs per unit.
+Artisan cheeses do not rely on industrial manufacturing practices involving machinery to produce large volumes of product for efficiency purposes and in place of this is human labor that produces less output per batch that results in higher costs per unit.